TobiasBonifay/TER-2023-052/LOG.md

 ## WEEK 2
 I will use httperf to measure the completion time of web requests.
-I will need to add a python program to capture packets from and to the VM owning the web server.
+I will need to add a python program to capture packets on the fly from and to the VM owning the web server.
 Using this capture to estimate the actual network bandwidth used by the VM.

 Then I will need to train a machine learning model to predict the network throughput using the previous collected data.